Sreeram-7/DecisionTree_Classifier/README.md

-# DecisionTree_Classifier# Decision Tree Classifier Notebook
+# Decision Tree Classifier Notebook

 This Jupyter Notebook demonstrates how to build and evaluate a decision tree classifier using the Iris dataset.
 The notebook covers data loading, preprocessing, exploratory data analysis, model training, and evaluation.